Justin-Tadlock/auth-playground/README.md

 # google-auth-playground

-A repo for testing out the google sign in logic with Flask and Python
+A repo for testing out the google sign in logic with Flask and Python3

 ## Getting Started